datawire/edgey-corp-java/README.md

 curl http://verylargedatastore:8080/seasons
 ```

-Based on the search query string you can see when debugging `app.js` and the results from the seasons query, can you see what the bug may be?
+Based on the search query string you can see when debugging `Java Application` and the results from the seasons query, can you see what the bug may be?

 You can experiment by curling the verylargedatastore with an updated query and seeing if results are returned correctly.

 Once you have found the bug, see if you can modify the code in the `findMerch` API endpoint to address this issue.

-When you have made the change, restart app.js via your IDE and have your friend make the same search via their preview link web page.
+When you have made the change, restart the Java Application via your IDE and have your friend make the same search via their preview link web page.
 Does the fix work?

-If so, this would be the point that you would commit your changes in `app.js` to your version control system, ready for testing and deployment via a continuous delivery pipeline.
+If so, this would be the point that you would commit your changes in the `Java Application` to your version control system, ready for testing and deployment via a continuous delivery pipeline.

 If you have any questions or feedback, please join the Ambassador community in the #telepresence channel within the [Ambassador Slack](d6e.co/slack).